 The community planning process also involved the implementation of a monitoring and reporting process overseen by the Strategic Partnership and this commenced in June 2018.
-Each Action Lead identified in the Delivery Plan was required to complete a report card outlining progress on their action.
+Each Action Lead identified in the Delivery Plan is required to complete a report card outlining progress on their action.
 This reporting process takes place on a quarterly basis with summarised reports on progress submitted and considered by the Strategic Community Planning Partnership at their quarterly meetings.

 The legislation also requires the publication of a Statement of Progress every two years from the publication of the Community Plan.
-Causeway Coast and Glens first Statement of Progress was published in November 2019 and, on the whole, was able to demonstrate positive changes within the Borough.
-The second Statement of Progress was published in November 2021.
+Causeway Coast and Glens first Statement of Progress was published in November 2019.
+A Statement of Progress will be published again in November 2025.